derekburgess/jaws/docs/storage/neo4j-schema.md

 ## Later Milestone 2 versions

-Versions 1–4 do not complete finding indexes, experiment indexes, or removal of every remaining interface-owned Cypher query.
-Retention, administration, and portable managed- evidence export/import operate over version 4.
+Versions 1–5 do not add the optional graph finding index.
+Retention, administration, and portable managed-evidence export/import operate over version 5; experiment index nodes are discovery metadata and are not copied into evidence bundles.
 Later versions must document their contracts before implementation and retain Benchmark 0 compatibility until their parity gates pass.